 The new Headquarters (HQ) development is progressing through the HQ Project Board which meets on a monthly basis.
-The planned date for completion of the new build and move in date is June 2021, with the subsequent demolition of the current Headquarters during the following 6 months.
-The Budget in the Medium Term Financial Projections 2019/20 to 2023/24 paper is £28m
+The planned date for completion (subject to the impact of COVID-19 on the construction industry) is autumn 2021.
+The commissioning of the building and the transfer of staff should be complete by spring 2022.
+The Budget in the Medium Term Financial Projections 2019/20 to 2023/24 is £29m, spanning financial years 2019/20 to 2022/23.